Aleborg/homeassistant-aleborg-frontend/settings.md

 You can easily add translations if you need it somewhere.
 The page need to start with `# lovelace_gen`.
 The translations can be referenced with this code: `{{_global.tablet.settings.translations.power.powerConsumptionNow}}`

-:warning: Removing any of the `powerConsumption` will also remove those gauges from the pages.\
+:warning: <sub>Removing any of the `powerConsumption` will also remove those gauges from the pages.\
-In other words, if we remove i.e. `powerConsumptionYear` from translations, will cause all gauges with power consumption for the past year to be removed from all pages.
+In other words, if we remove i.e. `powerConsumptionYear` from translations, will cause all gauges with power consumption for the past year to be removed from all pages. </sub>

 #### Example